Elvira Banotti: Biography

-In the early 70s Banotti went to a small village in the Sicilian hinterland, where a poor girl had been raped by a group of young people, and after visiting the girl's family she crossed the main street of the town at rush hour and entered the barber's shop, where she had his hair redone while lecturing the dumbfounded village men about the relational impotence of males, whom she deemed as congenital rapists.
+In the early 70s Banotti went to a small village in the Sicilian hinterland, where a poor girl had been raped by a group of young people, and after visiting the girl's family she crossed the main street of the town at rush hour and entered the barber's shop, where she had her hair redone while lecturing the dumbfounded village men about the relational impotence of males, whom she deemed as congenital rapists.

-In controversy with Marxism and communism, she occupies the headquarter of the il manifesto newspaper, thus addressing its journalists: "You have never made us speak, nor have you ever published the writings that we have sent you; but we will speak the same.
+In controversy with Marxism and communism, she occupied the headquarter of the il manifesto newspaper, addressing its journalists as follows: "You have never made us speak, nor have you ever published the writings that we have sent you; but we will speak the same.
 You failed comrades and you rambling Marxist women, you have for about a century prevented us women from speaking by appealing to superior reasons; in fact you fed the tradition of rape as a dishonest mediation with and among men, which is the raison d'etre of the false left. today, barring the way for any clarification brought by feminists, you represent in fact the last lie in the history of slavery".

 She was also a regular guest at the Maurizio Costanzo Show, in Giuliano Ferrara's L'istruttoria and in other TV programs, in which she attacked male sexuality, which she deemed predatory and without grace.
 Banotti used to claim that women were not at all interested in the penetrative sexual act itself.

-In the 90s and 2000s she wrote for Il Foglio by Giuliano Ferrara, to whom she did not spare criticisms anyway.
+In the 90s and 2000s she wrote for Il Foglio by Giuliano Ferrara, whom she did not spare in her criticisms nonetheless.

-In 1995 she attended the Beijing Festival and collected several interviews, making a video, "Parole di Sharazade", on his return.
-Over the next twenty years she engaged in a legal battle against the pornography broadcast by private televisions, denouncing, among others, Rete Mia, Rete A and Retecapri to the Public Prosecutor's Office, the Guarantor of Publishing and the Minister of Equal Opportunities.
+In 1995 she attended the Beijing Festival and collected several interviews, making a video, "Parole di Sharazade", on her return.
+Over the next twenty years she engaged in a legal battle against the pornography broadcast by private televisions, denouncing (among others) Rete Mia, Rete A and Retecapri to the Public Prosecutor's Office, the Guarantor of Publishing and the Minister of Equal Opportunities.
 In an interview with Corriere della Sera she said: "pornographic advertisement instigate violence against women, presenting rape as an erotic game pleasing to the female".

-She also fought against prostitution, which shed used to define as "the organization of social rape ... perpetrated by a state that punishes collateral crimes, but tolerates violence always suffered by women", and opposed the reopening of legal brothels, including once by knocking a basket of acorns over the head of Tinto Brass.
+She also fought against prostitution, which she defined as "the organization of social rape ... perpetrated by a state that punishes collateral crimes, but tolerates violence always suffered by women", and opposed the reopening of legal brothels, including once by knocking a basket of acorns over the head of Tinto Brass.

 In 2001 she left her Trastevere apartment to move to Lavinio, where she died on March 2, 2014.

 In 2009 she joined the Eudonna movement.
-[8] In June 2013 she harshly attacked prosecutor Ilda Boccassini from Il Foglio for her "inquisitorial obsessions" towards Berlusconi and the "gay totalitarianism", in particular of Nichi Vendola.
-A controversy ensued with Giuliano Ferrara and Pietrangelo Buttafuoco..
+In June 2013 she harshly attacked prosecutor Ilda Boccassini from Il Foglio for her "inquisitorial obsessions" towards Berlusconi and the "gay totalitarianism", in particular of Nichi Vendola.
+A controversy ensued with Giuliano Ferrara and Pietrangelo Buttafuoco.